2017 Cleveland Browns season

 The 2017 season was the Cleveland Browns' 65th in the National Football League (NFL), their 69th overall, their second under head coach Hue Jackson and their second and final season under general manager Sashi Brown.
-The Browns failed to improve on their 1–15 record from the previous season, as they instead joined the 2008 Detroit Lions as the only teams in NFL history to finish a season 0–16 since the season was expanded to 16 games in 1978, and the last due to the NFL expanding its regular season schedule to 17 games in 2021.
+The Browns failed to improve on their 1–15 record from the previous season, as they instead joined the 2008 Detroit Lions as one of two teams in NFL history to finish a season 0–16 since the season was expanded to 16 games in 1978, and the last due to the NFL expanding its regular season schedule to 17 games in 2021.
 They extended a losing streak that began in the final game of the previous season.
 The Browns became the twelfth NFL team to have gone winless playing eight games or more and the fourth since the AFL–NFL merger in 1970.
+The Browns and the Lions share another dubious kinship: they are the only remaining pre-merger NFL franchises in the Super Bowl era 1966-present to have never appeared in the Super Bowl.
+All ten original AFL franchises have played in a Super Bowl.

 In going 0–16, the Browns became the first franchise in NFL history to have multiple and consecutive seasons with 15 or more losses.
 They were eliminated from the AFC North title contention in Week 11, extending an active NFL record drought of 25 consecutive seasons without a division title and would subsequently be eliminated from playoff contention the next week, extending their franchise-record playoff drought to 15 consecutive seasons.
 With the Buffalo Bills qualifying for the postseason for the first time since 1999, the Browns had the longest postseason drought in the NFL and the second longest in the four major American sports leagues, only behind the Seattle Mariners of Major League Baseball.